ColinFay/website/_posts/2017-12-28-purrr-statistics.md

 }
 ```

-So, which are the model with a sensitivity superior to
+So, which are the models with a sensitivity superior to
 0.85?

 ``` r
 map_dbl(conf_mats, ~ .x$byClass["Sensitivity"]) %>% keep_index(~ .x > 0.85)
 ```

-    ## [1]  1  4  8 20
+    ## [1]  2  5  7 10 11 14 16 19

 And the models with a specificity superior to
 0.7?